ravenOSS/VSCode-Eslint-Prettier-Airbnb/README.md

 ### 2. Configure VSCode

+- There are some options provided in the VSCode settings.json.
-Open Optional - Set format on save and any global prettier options
+- Set format on save and any global prettier options.
+- Ensure that eslint is not selected as the code formatter.

 ### 3. Install Packages